aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 When creating EC2 instances, you can assign **security groups**, which creates a **stateful firewall** for the instance and you are able to control inbound and outbound traffic via layer 3 and 4 firewall access control list rules.

+> [!NOTE]
+> In AWS EC2, up to five security groups can be applied to a single network interface of an instance.
+>
+> Each security group defines inbound and outbound rules, and the instance follows the combined rules of all assigned security groups.
+>
+> - This allows for flexible access control, enabling different rules for different use cases without modifying a single security group repeatedly.
+> - If multiple security groups are assigned, AWS evaluates all rules together and allows traffic that matches any of the permitted rules.

 NACLs are basically the same thing as security groups but they are a firewall for entire subnets and you write the layer 3 and 4 firewall access control list rules yourself, starting from scratch with a **stateless firewall**.

 You must set both security groups and NACLs when configuring a VPC: